Children’s Backpack Program

 - Beanie Baby flamingo

-- Flamingo necklace
+- Flamingo pen

 - ALS rubber bracelet